 We are developing low cost airboats: flat-bottomed boats that use an above-water fan to propel themselves forward safely and effectively through shallow or debris-filled water.

-Ambler is a walking robot that enables energy-efficient overlapping gaits.
+Ambler was a walking robot that enabled energy-efficient overlapping gaits.
 Developed as a testbed for research in walking robots operating in rugged terrain.
-Learn more...

 Designed to autonomously and efficiently dig and load trucks.